Great managers are not born. They are made.

 Individuals: Online Management Training Program Starts May 2020

 We’re bringing our Management Training Program online, so that non-profit managers can continue to have the opportunity for professional development while we remain physically distant and help to flatten the curve.
 Registration is open until Friday, May 8.

 Single-Organization Training:Training together with peers from your own organization offers unique benefits.
 Everyone gets to know each other closely over the course of the program, and when it is complete everyone is on the same page when they go back to work.

 Cross-Organizational Training: Cross Organizational Training is ideal for organizations that are looking to provide a broader management exposure to their employees than just the perspective of their organization.
 Participants in these sessions are at similar stages in their careers, but come from similar sized organizations from various sectors.
 This allows participants to speak frankly during the lessons and enriches the learning experience as the managers realize that despite the differences in their sectors, many of the challenges they face are universal.

-If you are interested in booking a cohort for your managers or a collaborative cohort with your community partners with 10 or more participants, we are accepting registrations for cohorts beginning in the Summer and Fall of 2020.
-Register your interest now.
+If you are interested in booking a cohort for your managers or a collaborative cohort with your community partners with 10 or more participants, contact us.

 Laridae’s management training program is designed specifically for managers in the non-profit and public sectors and caters to people at all levels.